tonicpow/embed-legacy/README.md

 ## Documentation
 Full documentation and a script generator can be [found here](https://tonicpow.com/?affiliate=$tonicpow).

+This embed works in relation to the [Tonic protocol](https://github.com/tonicpow/embed/blob/master/PROTOCOL.md).

 Required attributes are one of the following: `data-pubkey` or `data-handcash`

 |Attribute |Example |Supported |Description |